niksaderek/Glovo---Delivery-Time-Optimization/README.md

 Roughly one in four customers waited longer than the company's target, creating a measurable impact on customer satisfaction and operational efficiency.

-The intuitive explanation is distance — longer trips, longer deliveries — and the intuitive fix is a smaller delivery radius or more couriers.
+The intuitive explanation was distance — longer trips, longer deliveries — and the intuitive fix would be to implement a smaller delivery radius or more couriers.
 Both are among the most expensive changes a delivery platform can make.

 So before recommending anything, I wanted to answer a much simpler question:

 ### Where does delivery time actually go?

-Using operational data from 8–14 July 2019 — 2,471 food deliveries, 83 couriers, 68 restaurants — I decomposed every order into its individual stages to find where the time was lost.
+Using the operational data - 2,471 food deliveries, 83 couriers, 68 restaurants — I decomposed every order into its individual stages to find where the time was lost.

-The goal wasn't to explain why deliveries were late.
-It was to identify the smallest operational changes capable of closing that 11.5-point gap.

 ---